 A brand is more than a logo and a catchy tagline.
-And a community brand goes even deeper than a product brand.
-That’s because it emanates from everything in the community; its most famous, to neigborhoods.
+A community brand goes even deeper than a product brand.
+That’s because it emanates from everything within the community.

 Community branding doesn’t happen by just sitting around a table.
-The first step to updating our brand was assigning a task force of business and community leaders.
-The Task Force engaged the community and even those outside the community.
+The first step to updating the brand was creating a Task Force of business and community leaders.
+The Task Force engaged the community and and its regional partners.
 A community branding firm was hired.

-Qualitative and quantitative research from inside and outside Columbus was used.
-The research focused on learning about the community mostly from the people who know it best: residents, businesses, leaders and neighbors.
+Qualitative and quantitative research was used.
+The research focused on learning from the people who know Columbus best: residents; businesses; leaders; and neighbors.